RealistAI/datetime-type-converter-test-sql/README.md

 ## Type conversions
 There are cases in which you will want to convert one data type to another this can be done by adding flags onto the `make translate` command.
-You can add flags in the folloing way `make translate flags="example_flag"`.
-This method gives more control to the user when deciding what they want converted. <br><br>
+You can add flags in the folloing way `make translate flags="--example_flag"`.
+This method gives more control to the user when deciding what they want converted.
+Currently the type conversions we have implemented are `--timestamp_to_datetime`. <br><br>

 ## Configuration Options